adilmajid/privacy-for-the-paranoid/README.md

 * [ ] Set different passwords for all of your accounts.
 Use a password manager like [1Password](https://1password.com), [LastPass](https://www.lastpass.com), or [KeePass](https://keepass.info).
 * [ ] Pay attention to whether a website uses http or https.
 Never type a password or other sensitive info into a website that only uses http.
 * [ ] Update your Google settings to limit what Google tracks and update Facebook to limit what you share with others. ([see below](#google))
-* [ ] Install a VPN on your computer and phone [Reviews](https://www.pcworld.com/article/3198369/privacy/best-vpn-services-apps-reviews-buying-advice.html)
+* [ ] Delete online accounts you don't need or use

 <hr>